-Samuel Barber: Concerto for Violin Charles Yang, violin
+Samuel Barber: Concerto for Violin and Orchestra Guest artist: Charles Yang, violin

 Peter Ilyich Tchaikovsky: Symphony No. 4 in F minor, Op.
 36